-After duplication, the new gene copy may gain a new function.
-We call this possible outcome neofunctionalization.
-For instance, the current set of olfactory receptor genes result from several duplication and deletion events (for Drosophila, see: Nozawa and Nei (2007)), after which each duplicate olfactory gene specialized in the detection of a particular chemical compound.
+Duplicate genes may be conserved and gain a new function.
+For instance, the current set of olfactory receptor genes result from several duplication and deletion events (in Drosophila: Nozawa and NEI (2007)), after which the duplicate olfactory genes specialized in the detection of particular chemical compounds.